teddy-dev/fvtt-scene-plus/README.md

 if (token) await token.document.delete();
 game.socket.emit("pullToScene", "(YOUR SCENE ID HERE)", game.user.id);
 ```
-You can easily grab a scene's ID by opening its configuration, and clicking the "Copy Document UUID."
+You can easily grab a scene's ID by opening its configuration, and clicking "Copy Document UUID" in the title bar (next to the close button!)
 Be sure to remove the `Scene.` from the ID or it will not work correctly.
 For the power user: typing `canvas.scene.id` into your browser's console will also return only the ID needed.

 ---